kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

     BAZEL_VERSION: 3.4.1
 ```

-Before proceding with the next step, wait for the `post-test-infra-push-kubekins-e2e` postsubmit to finish.
+Before proceeding with the next step, wait for the `post-test-infra-push-kubekins-e2e` postsubmit to finish.
 You can check the status on [the Prow Status page](https://prow.k8s.io/?job=post-test-infra-push-kubekins-e2e).

 ### Update release branch jobs in kubernetes/test-infra for the new release and create the dashboards